jfolz/ducer/README.md

 ```

 High compression ratios can, however, allow storing maps entirely in memory.
-In our experience, at least for fast SSD storage, performance is virtually
+In our experience, at least for local SSD storage, performance is virtually
-identical, expect reading the file into memory takes extra time.
+identical, expect pre-loading data takes extra time.
+Pre-loading can still make sense though, e.g., with networked storage.

 ```Python
 with open("path/to/my.map", "rb") as f: